Super Moist Carrot Cake

 - Set out the cream cheese for the frosting so it may soften as you make the cake batter.

-- Make the carrot cake: In a large bowl with a handheld or stand mixer on medium speed, combine the brown sugar and oil.
+- Make the carrot cake: In a large bowl with a handheld or stand mixer fitted with a paddle attachment on medium speed, combine the brown sugar and oil.
 Beat in the yogurt until fully combined - about 60 seconds.
 Mixture will be gritty and thick.
 Add the eggs, one at a time, beating well after each addition.
 Mix in the vanilla.
 Set aside.

 - Bake cake for 32-38 minutes or until toothpick inserted in the center comes out clean.
 Do not overbake, which will dry out cake.
 Check the cake at 30 minutes, then again at 32.
 My cake took exactly 34 minutes.
 Allow cake to cool completely before frosting.